apace7/local_volume_database/docs/source/usage.rst

   import astropy.table as table
   ## latest github
-  dsph_all = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/dwarf_all.csv')
+  comb_all = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/comb_all.csv')

 Note that the version number will need to be changed to access the lasted release page while the GitHub link will go to the version on the main branch.
-There is also a PDF document (named lvdb_table.pdf) in GitHub releases summarizing the contents and properties of each combined catalog.
+There is also a PDF document (named `lvdb_table.pdf`) in GitHub releases summarizing the contents and properties of each combined catalog.
 The PDF file contains readable tables for a quick lookup of observed properties.

 Description of Catalogs/Tables